São Paulo Metro E stock

 The São Paulo Metro E stock is a class of electric multiple units built by Alstom between 1996 and 1999.

 History

 Project and construction

-With the expansion of the metro network, emerged a necessity to expand its rolling stock.
-In 1991, the São Paulo Metropolitan Company published the bid n° 00800310 for the acquisition of 67 trains of 6 cars each, divided as follows:
+With the expansion of the metro network, there emerged a necessity to expand its rolling stock.
+In 1991, the São Paulo Metropolitan Company published tender #00800310 for the acquisition of 67 trains of 6 cars each, divided as follows: